kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 - kube-scheduler implements first version of gang-scheduling based on groups defined in the Workload object

 In 1.36:
-- Introduction of the decoupled Workload API (Templates) and PodGroup API (Instances) in alphav2.
+- Introduction of the decoupled Workload API (Templates) and PodGroup API (Instances) in v1alpha2
+- `PodGroup` API added with validation
+- kube-scheduler implementation switched to be based on PodGroup API
+- e2e tests for `PodGroup` are added and passing

 #### Beta